 For applicable electronic products, the Group will provide after-sales service within the specified warranty period.
-In addition, although the Group's related electronic products have provided customers with detailed product manuals or operating instructions to ensure that customers can understand how to use the product, the Group firmly believes that customer feedback is the major contributor for driving the Group forward, and therefore we maintain good communication with our customers to understand their requirements so as to improve our products and services.
+In addition, although detailed product manuals or operating instructions have been provided to customers for the Group's related electronic products to ensure that customers can understand how to use the products, the Group firmly believes that customer feedback is the major contributor for driving the Group forward, and therefore we maintain good communication with our customers to understand their requirements so as to improve our products and services.
 Hotline service is also available for customers' enquiries on product details.